No-Fault States 2026

 Yes - Choice

-• No-fault states typically require drivers to have a minimum amount of no-fault insurance, also called personal injury protection (PIP) coverage, to pay for their personal injuries.
+• No-fault states typically require drivers to carry a minimum level of personal injury protection (PIP) coverage to pay for their personal injuries.

-• No-fault states differ from at-fault states, also called tort liability states, in which the at-fault driver is responsible for paying for both damages and injuries.
+• No-fault states differ from at-fault states, also called tort liability states, in which the at-fault driver is responsible for damages and injuries.

-• Several states have “add-on no-fault” insurance, in which drivers can choose to have no-fault insurance by purchasing PIP coverage.
+• Several states have “add-on no-fault” insurance, in which drivers can choose to purchase PIP coverage within a fault-based system.